rohit11/Flutter_Covid-19/README.md

 if [ -n "$latest_version" ]; then
-  echo "The latest version is: $latest_version" else echo "No recent .tgz files found." fi
+  echo "The latest version is: $latest_version" else echo "No .tgz files found for today." fi